 Mojo closure declarations reference

-A closure is a nested function with a capture list that controls how it accesses values from its enclosing scope:
+A closure is a nested function with a capture list that controls how it accesses values from the scope it's nested in:

 def main():